skip to main content

 • Conventional mammography.
 A traditional mammogram using a low-dose X-ray system.

 • Digital mammography.
-Also known as full-field digital mammography, in place of an X-ray film a digital chip records images of the breast.
+Also known as full-field digital mammography, a digital chip replaces X-ray film to record images of the breast.

 • 3D mammography.
-The combination of multiple breast X-rays are used to create a three-dimensional picture of the breast.
+The combination of multiple breast X-rays is used to create a three-dimensional picture of the breast.

 When Should You Get a Breast Exam or Mammogram?

-For a woman without a personal history of breast cancer or a family history of breast cancer, the general guidelines for when to get a breast exam or mammogram are as follows:
+For a woman who is not experiencing any breast abnormalities or has a personal history of breast cancer or a family history of breast cancer, the general guidelines for when to get a breast exam or mammogram are as follows:

 • Ages 25-39: Recommend a breast exam every 1 to 3 years.